balibuild/bali/README.md

 + Build parameters support derivation of environment variables
 + Package, create compressed package, create zip when target is Windows, and create tar.gz when target is other.
-+ The Windows platform supports embedded version information, icons, and application lists.
++ The Windows platform supports embedded version information, icons, and application manifest.
 + UNIX platform supports STGZ packaging